sar73/glowing-palm-tree/PyQGIS/Extract-Coordinates-README.txt

 The above has been further highlighted in the .py file through the use of comment colours, where Orange comments instruct that variables need changing, whereas Green provides general information.

-Both the .py file and this docuemnt were created by Sachin Alexander Reddy, Feb 2020 - May 2020.
+Both the .py file and this document were created by Sachin Alexander Reddy, Feb 2020 - May 2020.